togaritogarikun/setting/README.md

     % sh -c "$(curl -sSL https://raw.githubusercontent.com/togaritogarikun/setting/master/edit_MDEsetting.sh)"

-then, you can edit the script file by vim.
+then, you can edit the script file by vim:

 - From command mode to insert mode, type **i**